-Athletics: Britain's Ennis-Hill announces retirement
+Britain's Ennis-Hill announces retirement

-LONDON Jessica Ennis-Hill, the 2012 Olympic heptathlon champion and golden girl of British athletics, announced her retirement from the sport on Thursday.
+LONDON (Reuters) - Jessica Ennis-Hill, the 2012 Olympic heptathlon champion and golden girl of British athletics, announced her retirement from the sport on Thursday.

 The decision means the 30-year-old will not be defending her world title at next year's athletics championships in London's Olympic stadium.